danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-30-enabling-drag-reordering-in-swiftui-lazy-grids-and-stacks.md

 }
 ```

-We want the view to take a binding to the collection `items` (so that we can change the order), a binding of the currently `active` item (so that we can control it), a `content` view builder for the list items, an optional `preview` view builder to customize the drag preview and a `moveAction` to perform the move:
+We want the view to take a binding to the collection `items` so we can change the order, a binding to the `active` item so we can edit it, a `content` view builder for the list items, a `preview` builder to customize the drag preview and a `moveAction` to perform the move:

 ```swift
 public struct ReorderableForEach<Item: Reorderable, Content: View, Preview: View>: View {